kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 .. note::
     If the key is found in an internal node, the processes of finding its in order successor begins with the subtree rooted at the first child (to the right) that holds larger key(s).
-If this immediate child is a 2-node, it must be converted to a 3-node, but this conversion may also move the original key\ |ndash|\ either as a result of case 1, barrowing, or case 2, fusing sibling.
-If this happens, we must search again for the new location of the key and then resume the search for the in-order successor starting from the new location of the key.
-In the actual implementation below, **getRemoveSuccessor()** does just that: if the key has moved after **convertTwoNode(pnode)**, it searches again for the key and then recurses.
-See `std::pair<const Node *, int> getRemoveSuccessor(Key key, const Node *&pfound_node, int& key_index) noexcept` below.
+If this immediate child is a 2-node, it must be converted to a 3-node, but this conversion may also move the original key\ |ndash|\ down into the converted 2-node.
+It may or may not move as a result of stealing a key from a sibling, but if it does it becomes the first key.
+If a fusion happens, it becomes the 2nd key.
+This is handled in member function **get_delete_successor()**.

 Implementation of class tree234
 -------------------------------